SalarGhotaslo/GithubCV/README.md

 | Bank account       | Designed to allow customers to use usual bank account features such as credit/debiting an account and viewing the transcations | Ruby                                 |
 | Acebook-sholk      | A facebook clone where users can login, post messages and like each others posts                                               | Ruby on rails, Travis, Heroku        |

-Along with plenty more avaible to view on my Github
+Along with plenty more availble to view on my Github

 ## Experience